Malice at the Palace: Suspensions

-Legal charges
+Legal consequences

 Auburn Hills police obtained videotapes of media coverage of the fight.
 Green was identified by county prosecutor David Gorcyca, who had been his neighbor.
-On November 30, Palace Sports and Entertainment, the owner of the Pistons, banned Green and Haddad from attending any events at the Palace of Auburn Hills, including Pistons home games and the DTE Energy Music Theatre, revoked their season tickets and issued them refunds.
+On November 30, Palace Sports and Entertainment, the owner of the Pistons, banned Green and Haddad from attending any events at the Palace of Auburn Hills, including Pistons home games, and the DTE Energy Music Theatre revoked their season tickets and issued them refunds.
 Green had several previous criminal convictions, including counterfeiting, carrying a concealed weapon, felony assault, and three drunken driving convictions.
 He was on court-ordered probation from a DUI conviction at the time of the brawl.

 In December 2004, five Pacers players and five Pistons fans (John Ackerman; John Green; Bryant Jackson; William Paulson; and David Wallace, Ben Wallace's brother) were charged with varying levels of assault and battery.
 Indiana's O'Neal, who also threw usher Melvin Kendziorski onto the scorer's table when attempting to enter the stands, and Pistons fan/spectator Green, who Gorcyca said "single-handedly incited" the brawl by throwing the cup at Artest, were charged with two counts.

-Artest, Harrison, Jackson, and Anthony Johnson were charged with one count each.
+Artest, Harrison, Jackson, and Anthony Johnson were charged with one count of assault and battery each.
 Three of the fans, including David Wallace, received one count of the same charge.
 Bryant Jackson, who had prior criminal convictions, was charged with felony assault for throwing a chair, which nearly hit O'Neal during the brawl.
 Two fans, Haddad and Shackleford, who entered the court during the fight were charged with trespassing.
 All of the fans involved were banned from attending Pistons home games.